sinri/sinri.js/README.md

-	html(value_to_set) // Set innerHTML of the selected element text() // Get innerText of the selected element text(value_to_set) // Set innerText of the selected element eprop(name) // Get value [name] of the selected element (such as one_input.checked) eprop(name,value_to_set) // Set the value [name] of the selected element
+	html(value_to_set) // Set innerHTML of the selected element text() // Get innerText of the selected element text(value_to_set) // Set innerText of the selected element

+	eprop(name) // Get value [name] of the selected element (such as one_input.checked) eprop(name,value_to_set) // Set the value [name] of the selected element

+	on(event,function,useCapture) // set the event-function mapping of selected element

 ## AJAX